menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

-  "List of include statements, one for each zone statement file", "conf/zones" "Directory of zone statement files", "conf/zoneopt" "A sample zone statement file, for the zone "localhost."", "conf/zoneopt/localhost.opt" "Directory of primary master zone files", "hosts/masters" "Directory of slave zone files", "hosts/slaves"
+  "List of include statements, one for each zone statement file", "conf/zones" "Directory of zone statement files", "conf/zoneopt" "A sample zone statement file, for the zone 'localhost'.", "conf/zoneopt/localhost.opt" "Directory of primary master zone files", "hosts/masters" "Directory of slave zone files", "hosts/slaves"
-  "A sample zone file, for the primary master zone "localhost."", "hosts/masters/localhost-hosts"
+  "A sample zone file, for the primary master zone 'localhost.'", "hosts/masters/localhost-hosts"

 **With views**